-Torhouse Stone Circle is situated in Galloway
+Torhouse Stone Circle is in Galloway

 southwest Scotland, 23 miles east of Stranraer, 57

 road, 3 miles west of Wigtown.

 The stones are free to visit.
 Postcode: DG8

 There is a car park next to the road by the

-stones, as seen right.
+Stones, as seen right.

-Torhouse Stone Circle is situated in the Bladnoch
+Torhouse Stone Circle is in the Bladnoch

-area that was an important site during
+this Area that was an important site during

 state this is King Gauldus Tomb.

 in the centre, are in a northeast to southwest

-There are another two stones 45 yards
+There are another two Stones 45 yards

-to the east.
+yards to the east.

 The area is known to have remains of several

-burial cairns, with records showing stones from some
+Burial Cairns, with records showing Stones from

-were used to build field dykes.
+some were used to build field dykes.

-This stone circle is thought to date to the
+This Stone Circle is thought to date to the

 Neolithic period or the Bronze Age.
 They are

-cared for by Historic Scotland.
+now cared for by Historic Scotland.